sarahstrong314/MCR3U/1 - Quadratics/1 - Quadratic Relations.md

 y = x^2 + x + 1/x

-A quadratic is in standard form when it is in the form y = ax^2 + bx + c
+A quadratic is in **standard form** when it is in the form y = ax^2 + bx + c.

 When quadratic relations are represented in a table of values, the second difference is a constant.
+When the x-values are incrementing by 1, the second difference is the same as the *a* value in standard form.

 Here is an example of a quadratic relation represented as a table of values.
 The second difference is 2.